Georgia Tech Orchestras

 Application:

-You must complete the online application (will open in December, 2023) by FRIDAY JAN.
+You must complete the online application by FRIDAY JAN.
 5, 2024 @ 11:59PM.

 For any questions, please contact Professor Chaowen Ting, Director of Orchestral Studies, at cting@music.gatech.edu